 The Gathering Space, a communal student lounge with staff offices, was a great place to meet Indigenous peers at Langara – I’m still friends with staff and students I met there to this day.
-Between that, my involvement with the VOLT Volunteer Program and the Langara Aboriginal Students Association, and the support I received from teachers and staff, I felt well-equipped to go on to UBC.
+Between that, my involvement with the VOLT Volunteer Program and the Langara Indigenous Education and Services, and the support I received from teachers and staff, I felt well-equipped to go on to UBC.

 What was it like switching from Langara to UBC?